ProgrammerDwarf/programmerdwarf.github.io/README.md

 By now I'm making a static website.

-Jekyll is the static web generator that I'm using on this project
+Jekyll is the static web generator that I'm using on this project.